Rudaki: Career

 Rudaki was a close friend to his student Shahid Balkhi, a leading poet and scholar of the Samanid realm.
-Following Shahid Balkhi's death in 936, Rudaki wrote a elegy for him.
+Following Shahid Balkhi's death in 936, Rudaki wrote an elegy for him.
 Rudaki's career started to decline following the downfall of Bal'ami in 937.
 He soon fell out of favour with the amir and was dismissed from the court.
 Rudaki thereafter lived his last years in poverty, dying blind and alone in his hometown in 940 or 941.

 The French Iranologist Gilbert Lazard considered Rudaki's first successor to have been Abu-Shakur Balkhi, who composed many mathnavis, notably the Afarin-nama.

 Works

 According to Asadi Tusi, the divan (collection of short poems) of Rudaki consisted of more than 180,000 verses, but most of it has been lost.
 What little remains of Rudaki's writings, mostly single verses, can be found in Persian dictionaries, particularly the Lughat-i Furs of Asadi Tusi.
 A few complete poems have also survived, most notably a qasida (eulogy or ode) consisting of almost 100 verses quoted in the anonymous Tarikh-i Sistan.
 The qasida was dedicated to Abu Ja'far Ahmad ibn Muhammad, who ruled the region of Sistan as a Samanid governor from 923 to 963.
 In it, Rudaki calls Abu Ja'far an aristocrat of Sasanian ancestry and "pride of Iran", thus indicating a sense of continuity in Iranian identity from the Sasanian to the Samanid period.
 For this poem, Abu Ja'far rewarded Rudaki with 10,000 dinars.

 Rudaki's best known work is his versification of the Kalila wa-Dimna, a collection of Indian fables.
 Nasr II had ordered Bal'ami to translate the book from Arabic to Persian, and then appointed "interpreters" to read it out loud, so that Rudaki, who was blind, could versify it.
 Only a few of the verses made by Rudaki have survived.
 Some of them have been identified in the Lughat-i Furs.
 Rudaki's surviving poetry is generally easy for literate native Persian readers to understand despite variations in terminology, word forms, and phrase and sentence patterns.

 Although Rudaki displayed pro-Isma'ili sympathies in his writings, his poetry is fully secular in nature.
-Islam was firmly established by the 10th-century, however, Persians still remembered their deep-rooted Zoroastrian history.
+Islam was firmly established by the 10th century; however, Persians still remembered their deep-rooted Zoroastrian history.
 Rudaki was more prone to evoke ancient Iranian and Zoroastrian notions instead of Muslim ones.
-Some of Rudaki's poems were written in the pre-Islamic andarz style, i.e. ethical teachings, friendly criticism and advice for correct behavior in both private and public.
-An example of Rudaki's Zoroastrian roots can be seen in a excerpt where he is talking about his patron:
+Some of Rudaki's poems were written in the pre-Islamic andarz style, i.e., ethical teachings, friendly criticism and advice for correct behavior in both private and public.
+An example of Rudaki's Zoroastrian roots can be seen in an excerpt where he is talking about his patron: